Total Community Retrofit approach

-In East London, the Institute for Sustainability is working with the Bromley by Bow Centre, London Borough of Tower Hamlets, Poplar HARCA and Tower Hamlets Homes to use the low carbon agenda to deliver sustainable communities.
-Local people are at the core of TCR and will be instrumental in planning, designing, delivering, owning and managing the programme.
-Not only will this enable the community to benefit the most from delivery, for example through local jobs and community amenity, but it will help ensure active buy-in and support for the proposed activity and will lead to sustainable behaviour change.
-It will develop and deliver on a vision which addresses the full needs of the community including transport, utilities provision, building efficiency, public spaces, and economic activity.
+Local stakeholders are placed at the heart of activity and decision-making in planning, designing, delivering, owning and managing the "Total Community Retrofit" (TCR) programme.
+Not only will this enable the community to benefit the most from delivery, for example through jobs and local amenities, but it will also help ensure active buy-in and support for the proposed actions.
+This, in turn, should lead to sustainable behaviour change, which is critical to long-term success.